buckeyerunner1/100-days-of-code/r1-log.md

 ## R1D4
 I wish I could say I did some actual coding today.
 I had every intention to.
 Instead, I spent much of my time configuring my new Netgear router (R8000P).
 It wasn't all just plug and play to start off though.
 I ended up having to change the SSID and password.
 I did managed to read a little about some newbie coders over on Medium.
 I finally ended the day logging into my VM and started the Ruby sample app project to test the installations.
+## R1D5
+Oh baby that was fun today.
+I test my ruby and rails installations and pushed the test app to heroku, where I actually got to see it deployed!
+I know I was just following instructions, but the fact that I was able to do it and see something go from start to finish was awesome.
+If it wasn't for the fact that I'm tired, I'd keep going with another lesson.
+But alas, there will be tomorrow!